ice949/Todo-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ## **TODO LIST**
-A simple app to help you manage the things you have to do in a day.<br />
+This is an app developed in the microverse course, developing a task list, using Javascript modules and webpack A simple app to help you manage the things you have to do in a day.<br />

 ## Built With